kvnxiao/waterlooworksplus/README.md

 * Adds extra pagination to the bottom of job postings page
 * Repositioned "Back Buttons" directly above and to the left of main content for ease of accessibility
 * Adds clickable links to the subject text for the dashboard message table
-* Shortened table header names for better visibility
+* Shortened some table header names for better visibility
 * Stylish and persistent blue navigation panel to replace the ugly smoke colour

 ### Installing